Why Solar Panels Make Sense for a Home

 - Your monthly electric bill.
 Our tool takes your monthly electric bill in dollars, and divides it by the current average price for electricity, to get the number of kilowatt-hours of electricity you need each month.

 - Technical sizing of a solar array.
-To translate the example above of 7.14kw of solar into an installable solar array, our tool does some rounding based on actual solar systems.
+To translate the example above of 5.38kw of solar into an installable solar array, our tool does some rounding based on actual solar systems.
 We use pricing pulled from average system sizes installed over the last year.
 Your actual results may vary.
 For example, if your roof is not ideally oriented, or you have trees in the yard, that will reduce a solar panel’s performance.
-Using our experience and past years’ install data, we know that a 7.14kw solar array will be made up of roughly 20 solar panels (if your home or business offers an ideal location for solar panels.
 If not, we can use that number to calculate shares in a community solar farm.)